openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 ### User Stories

-- As an user, I want to lower the amount of resources consumed by Prometheus in a supported way, so I can configure the clusters metrics collection profiles to `minimal`.
+- As a user, I want to lower the amount of resources consumed by Prometheus in a supported way, so I can configure the clusters metrics collection profiles to `minimal`.
 - As a developer, I want a supported way to collect a subset of the metrics exported by my operator and operands, while still collecting necessary metrics for alerts, visualization of key indicators and Telemetry.
+- As a component owner (that does not yet implement a profile), I want to extract metrics needed to implement said profile, based on the assets I provide, or the ones gathered from the cluster based on a group of target selectors, and a plug-in relabel configuration to apply within the monitor.
+- As a component owner (that does not, or only partially implements a profile), I want to get information about any monitors that are not yet implemented for any of the supported profiles that are offered.
+- As a component owner (that implements a profile), I want to verify if all the profile metrics are present in the cluster, and which of the profile monitors are affected if not.
+Also, I want additional information to narrow down where these metrics are exactly being used.

 ### Goals